 2. Allow Employees to Give Feedback

 Keep all the channels of communication open to allow employees to give feedback from the start.
-Encourage peer-to-peer feedback to promote growth and bonding among team members, and make them open for change.
+Encourage peer-to-peer feedback to promote growth and bonding amongst team members, and make them open for change.
 Make every employee understand what motivates the other and why.
-Encourage the employees at the top management to connect with the bottom management employees to boost communication.
+Encourage the employees at the top management to connect with all levels of employees to boost communication.